Adversarial Examples for Models of Code: Abstract

 \section{Abstract}

-Neural models of code have shown impressive performance for tasks such as predicting method names and identifying certain kinds of bugs.
-In this paper, we show that these models are vulnerable to \emph{adversarial examples}, and introduce a novel approach for \emph{attacking} trained models of code with adversarial examples.
-The main idea is to force a given trained model to make an incorrect prediction as specified by the adversary by introducing small perturbations that do not change the program's semantics.
-To find such perturbations, we present a new technique for \fullmethod{} (\method{}). {\method} works by deriving the desired prediction with respect to the model's \emph{inputs} while holding the model weights constant, and following the gradients to slightly modify the input code.
+Neural models of code have shown impressive results when performing tasks such as predicting method names and identifying certain kinds of bugs.
+We show that these models are vulnerable to \emph{adversarial examples}, and introduce a novel approach for \emph{attacking} trained models of code using adversarial examples.
+The main idea of our approach is to force a given trained model to make an incorrect prediction, as specified by the adversary, by introducing small perturbations that do not change the program's semantics, thereby creating an adversarial example.
+To find such perturbations, we present a new technique for \fullmethod{} (\method{}). {\method} works by deriving the desired prediction with respect to the model's \emph{inputs}, while holding the model weights constant, and following the gradients to slightly modify the input code.

 We show that our \method{} attack is effective across three neural architectures: \sname{code2vec}, \sname{GGNN}, and \sname{GNN-FiLM}, in both Java and C\#.
-We show that \method{} has up to $89\%$ success rate in changing a prediction to the adversary's choice (``targeted attack''), and a success rate of up to~$94\%$ in changing a given prediction to any incorrect prediction (``non-targeted attack'').
-To defend a model against such attacks, we examine a variety of possible defenses empirically and discuss their trade-offs.
-We show that some of these defenses drop the success rate of the attacker drastically, with a minor penalty of $2\%$ relative degradation in accuracy while not performing under attack.
+Our evaluations demonstrate that \method{} has up to $89\%$ success rate in changing a prediction to the adversary's choice (a targeted attack) and a success rate of up to~$94\%$ in changing a given prediction to any incorrect prediction (a non-targeted attack).
+To defend a model against such attacks, we empirically examine a variety of possible defenses and discuss their trade-offs.
+We show that some of these defenses can dramatically drop the success rate of the attacker, with a minor penalty of $2\%$ relative degradation in accuracy when they are not performing under attack.